microsoft/FluidFramework/BREAKING.md

 ### Remove raiseContainerWarning property

+The `raiseContainerWarning` property is removed from the following interfaces in release 0.56:

+- `IContainerRuntime`
+- `IFluidDataStoreContext`
+- `IFluidDataStoreRuntime`

-`raiseContainerWarning` property is removed from the following interfaces in release 0.56: `IContainerRuntime`, `IFluidDataStoreRuntime`, `IFluidDataStoreContext`, `IContainerRuntime`, `IFluidDataStoreRuntime`.
-It was deprecated in `IContainerContext` and it usage would be completely removed.
-The advised migration step for partners is to generate their own telemetry/logging events.
+This property was also deprecated in `IContainerContext` and will be removed in a future release.
+Application developers should generate their own telemetry/logging events.

 ### Set logger property as optional parameter in IContainerContext

-The `logger` property from `IContainerContext` is set as an optional paramter and would be removed in the next release.
+The `logger` property from `IContainerContext` is now optional.
+It will be removed completely in a future release.
 Use `taggedLogger` instead.
 Loggers passed to `ContainerContext` will need to support tagged events.

 ## 0.55 Breaking changes
 - [`SharedObject` summary and GC API changes](#SharedObject-summary-and-GC-API-changes)